sollecitom/software-product-development-blog/content/posts/2023/2023-11-12-organizational-principles-for-effectiveness.md

 This applies to experts of all sort, including architecture, product discovery, product observability, security, marketing, compliance, legal, etc.

+## The teams own the way they work

+Each team is responsible for the way they work.
+This includes hiring, firing - more on this below - onboarding, training, and the processes and tools the team uses.
+Managers working at inner levels can coordinate initiatives aimed at cross-pollinating what's working among the teams, but the teams remain responsible for how they work.

+If a team routinely misbehave or causes trouble, a mechanism - more on this below - is eventually triggered, and the team is dissolved.

 ## No meetings

 Meetings should be avoided, and replaced by continuous synchronous collaboration.
 Cross-functional ensemble programming is a good way of avoiding meetings.
 When somebody wants to know something from a team, they join the team's ensemble and have a chat.